a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 The `GameObject` method provides two methods that are intended to be overridden by a subclass: `onEndCollisionCheckX` and `onEndCollisionCheckY`.
-After a collision check has occurred, the collision methods will let the `Player` class (or any other `GameObject` subclass like the `Enemy` class that moves while checking for collisions) know if a collision occurred and what direction the collision happend from (left, right, up, or down).
+After a collision check has occurred, the collision methods will let the `Player` class (or any other `GameObject` subclass like the `Enemy` class that moves while checking for collisions) know if a collision occurred and what direction the collision happened from (left, right, up, or down).

 The `Player` class uses the `onEndCollisionCheckY` method to determine its `airGroundState` -- if a the player collides with a map tile downwards, it means that the player has landed on the ground and is no longer in the air.
 This causes